Instruments

 No interface medium required

-No need for naked eye pre-selection of lesions
+No naked eye pre-selection

 Expensive